flutter/website/src/docs/perf/rendering/shader.md

 4. **This process would be easier if the `flutter` tool could do X!**<br><br>
    There are a number of possible ways that the tooling around shader warm-up could be improved.
-Please let us know what is important to you by giving a thumbs-up to your feature request on GitHub, or by filing a new one if one doesn't already exist.
+Some are already listed as ideas under our [Early-onset jank][] project on GitHub.
+Please let us know what is important to you by giving a thumbs-up to your feature request, or by filing a new one if one doesn't already exist.

 ## Future work